The lights begin to flicker. You hear the regular hum of the refrigerator hiccup, then return. But then it all goes dark. Your power is out.

 Find out where to buy dry ice or block ice.
 Before the snow and storm seasons come along, do some research.
 Find nearby stores that carry dry ice or sell block ice.
 Once your power goes out, you won’t be able to use the web to find these places, and you will want to keep your driving to a minimum during bad weather.

 Have coolers on hand.
 If the power is out more than four hours, you may need to keep food in smaller coolers.
-Buy a few extra inexpensive coolers and store in the basement or garage in case you need them.
+Buy a few extra lightweight portable coolers and store in the basement or garage in case you need them.

 Group foods together in the freezer.
 They form a protective shell or igloo around each other.
 This helps keeps them cold, and also minimizes your search when you are looking for a particular item.

-(Editor from Florida’s note: If you live in an area that’s prone to hurricanes, don’t stock up on frozen or perishable foods during hurricane season.
-Eat down your freezer and shop more often.)
+If you live in an area that’s prone to hurricanes, don’t stock up on frozen or perishable foods during hurricane season.
+Reduce the inventory in your freezer and shop more often.

 Buy dry or block ice if the power is going to be out for a long time.
-A free alternative is to fill empty plastic milk containers or juice or water bottles with water and freeze them.
 The solid block of ice will help keep food cool in inside your freezer or a well-insulated cooler for 24 hours or more.

 Don’t put food outside in the snow.
 Wild animals are always looking for a free meal, and once they find your stash of food, they will keep coming back for more.
 This applies even if you are in the city.
 Instead, tightly pack the snow into small containers to make blocks, or fill reclosable freezer bags with snow (again, packing tightly).
 Put them in your freezer to help food stay as cold as possible.
 Icicles can also be packed into bags for use inside the freezers, easily fitting between food packages to minimize the warmer open space.